tavern-master/meine_kneipe/README.md

 #Soll-Ist-Analysis:
->Good points
+Good points
 1. App works
-2. Extracting and matching of data works
+2. Extracting and matching of data work

->Still in Progress
+Still in Progress
 1.Bugs
-2.Table import via cloud
+2.Update for universal table-formats
-3.Customize options for chart
+3.Customization options for charts